Ludfrois Aucoin fathered at least 13 children in his 49 years. His youngest, Merante, was my grandmother’s grandmother.

 According to Philomin’s will, she only left property to Merante and the children of Adrien, Caroline and Celestine.
-A census record indicates that Dometile was deaf and dumb.
-I assume she was left out of the will for this reason.
-So it appears that only Merante and Dometile were alive when she died.
-Thirteen children, and only two died after her.
+So it appears that only Merante was alive when she died.
+Eleven children, and only one died after her.

 I’ve not been able to find a marriage record for Caroline so I don’t know who her children were, but her mother’s will indicates she had at least one child.

 Here’s the will.
 I’ll translate the French below.

 Today in 23rd day of the month of November of the year 1883, before Septime Lanaux, public notary commissioned and sworn in for the parish of St. Mary in the state of Louisiana, and in the presence of Joseph Dellucky, Jules P. Telotte and Hebert Bedel, competent witnesses and residents in said parish, has personally appeared: